leinad1313/CSVProject/README.md

 , Ärmel(Varchar), Bein(Varchar), Kragen(Varchar), Herstellung(Varchar), Taschenart(Varchar), Grammatur(Varchar)
 , Material(Varchar), Ursprungsland(Varchar), Bildname(Varchar), TabellenID(Int).

-You also need a PHP 7.3 interpreter and at least Node.js 10.
-On the basis of my webserver setup it may be nedded to rewrite the paths to all files in HTML and javascript context, just remove the / to the paths should work in most cases.
+On the basis of my webserver setup it may be nedded to rewrite the paths to all files in HTML and javascript context.